VinPassed

 Post-Helene western NC sellers

-If the seller is in Buncombe, Haywood, Yancey, McDowell, or surrounding counties, specifically ask about flood exposure from the September 2024 event.
+If the seller is in Buncombe, Haywood, Yancey, McDowell, or a nearby county, ask directly about the September 2024 flooding.
 A seller who denies flood history on a vehicle with a suspicious auction record from late 2024 may be actively concealing a known defect.

 2